sbassong/spacestagram-frontend-developer-intern-challenge/README.md

 By: Sam Bassong

 ## **Description**
-### [Spacestagram]() is an image-sharing app from the final frontier.
-Built as my submision for Shopify's frontend developer internship, this app uses NASA's API to source its images.
+### [Spacestagram](https://spacestagram-frontend-developer-intern-challenge.vercel.app/) is an image-sharing app from the final frontier!
+Built as my submission for Shopify's frontend developer internship, this app uses NASA's API to source its images.
+It is built with Shopify's Polaris and deployed on Vercel.

 ## **Technologies**
 *  [Reactjs](https://reactjs.org/) / [create-react-app](https://create-react-app.dev/)